Wisp discography

-The American musician Wisp has released one studio album, one extended play, twelve singles, and four music videos.
+The American musician Wisp has released one studio album, one extended play (EP), twelve singles, and four music videos.
 As a teenager, she attended Wallenberg High School, where she drew musical inspiration from her modern band class.
 Wisp was a computer science major in San Francisco State University before starting her musical career.

-She released her debut and breakout single, "Your Face", which gained virality online.
-Leading to the song peaking at number 8 on Billboard's Hot Hard Rock Songs chart for 15 weeks straight.
-The music video for the song had released in November 2023, with the main setting based underwater.
-Her extended play Pandora in 2024, as well as her debut studio album If Not Winter in 2025, were released under Interscope Records.
+She released her debut and breakout single, "Your Face" in April 2023 The song would later gain significant traction online, and peak at number 8 on Billboard's Hot Hard Rock Songs chart for 15 weeks straight.
+The music video for the song was released in November 2023, with the main setting based underwater.
+Her extended play Pandora in April 2024, as well as her debut studio album If Not Winter in August 2025, were released under Interscope Records.
 She featured on Photographic Memory's single "Heartstyle", from his album I Look at Her and Light Goes All Through Me.